evan-mick/personal-website-and-blog/src/blog_posts/quakeclone_ecs.md

 Why did I emphasize that the memory is contiguous?
 Because one key benefit of ECS is that it allows for many cache hits (if you don’t know what that means, its out of the scope of this article, but in short your computer hardware is optimized for when memory is accessed contiguously, and can be upwards of 25x faster (!!!) if taken into account).
 This is the predominant reason it is much faster (especially for games with many objects) than alternate approaches to engine design.

 From a networking perspective, the benefits of this is that it is incredibly easy and efficient to hold, sync, and update state.
-Just share and edit components, and the systems should just work with the new information.
+Just share and edit components (literally memcpy), and the systems should just work with the new information.
 This is a stark contrast with node (ala Godot) or object oriented component architectures (ala Unity) which often require much more manual syncing and editing to allow clients to be synced up.

 Other ECS systems i’ve found online use much more complicated mechanisms with multiple classes for components, systems, etc. which is likely more extensible and battle-ready than what I’ve created.
 I opted to use one class for all ECS logic and instead of abstracting systems to classes I chose to make them C++ functions.
 With that said, here’s an overview of how I stored data in my implementation.